 NAR supports federal programs for home loans, rental development and rental assistance, including those of the RHS.
 Rural families face unique difficulties in finding access to safe, affordable mortgage financing, and affordable rental options in short supply in rural America.
 Fully funding the RHS’s programs is critical to the more than 17 million Americans living in rural communities.
 NAR believes communites with rural characteristics should maintain access to RHS programs.

 On July 29, 2016, President Obama signed into law H.R.3700, the "Housing Opportunity Through Modernization Act," which provides permanent authority for direct endorsement for approved lenders to approve Rural Housing Service loans.
 This Direct Endorsement approach is used by the FHA and VA mortgage programs, and will create great efficiencies for USDA and for homebuyers.
 NAR worked closely with Congress on this legislation, which passed the House and Senate unanimously.
+NAR is now working with USDA to implement this program.

 Federal Financing and Housing Policy Committee